benchristel/refactoring-workshop/seven-deadly-smells.md

 floating around a program.
 The reason is simple: `null` values do not behave like the type of thing they stand in for.
-If a variable might be null, you can't simply *use* it, you have to check if it's null first to know that its value will really act like the type of thing it's declared to be.
+If a variable might be null, you can't simply *use* it, you have to check if it's null first to know if its value will really act like the type of thing it's declared to be.
-I can't count the number of times I've seen Java web services awkwardly crash with a NullPointerException that really should have been avoidable.
+I can't count the number of times I've seen Java-backed websites awkwardly crash with a NullPointerException that really should have been avoidable.

 Here's an example of some code with a null check, from a